 Time Division Duplexing (TDD) is a communication method that allows the transmission and reception of data on the same frequency channel by dividing time into separate slots.
-It works by alternating between sending and receiving signals, ensuring that both functions do not occur simultaneously.
-This technique is particularly relevant in the telecom and network management industry as it optimizes the use of available bandwidth, reduces interference, and enhances the efficiency of wireless communication systems.
+It works by alternating between sending and receiving signals, ensuring that both functions do not occur simultaneously but within the same frequency band.
+This technique is particularly relevant in the telecom and network management industry as it optimizes the use of available spectrum, reduces interference, and enhances the efficiency of wireless communication systems.

 Advantages of Time Division Duplexing

-Time Division Duplexing (TDD) offers several advantages that make it a preferred choice in modern communication systems.
+Time Division Duplexing (TDD) offers several benefits that make it a preferred choice in modern communication systems.

-- Cost-Effective: Reduces the need for separate frequency channels, lowering infrastructure costs.
+- Cost-effective: Reduces the need for separate frequency bands, lowering operational costs.

 - Interference Reduction: Minimizes cross-channel interference, enhancing signal quality.